strudel-science/strudel-kit/docs/README.md

 ### Getting Started Tutorial

-A detailed guide on how to build and customize a Task Flow using the strudel-cli and the STRUDEL Kit React templates.
+A detailed step-by-step guide on how to build and customize a Task Flow using the strudel-cli and the STRUDEL Kit React templates.

+- Setup
+- Create a base app
+- Add a Task Flow
+- Customize your task flow
+- Customize app theme and styles
+- Continue learning

-### How-To Pages
+### How-Tos

+One page instructions on different advanced STRUDEL Kit methods.

-- How to Combine Sections from Different Task Flows
+- How to combine sections from different task flows
-- How to Connect Task Flows Together
+- How to connect task flows together
-- How to Connect an API
+- How to connect an API

 ### Task Flow Configuration